apache/spark/TESTING.rst

     class TestKubernetesExecutor(unittest.TestCase):

-You can use custom ``--runtime`` switch in pytest to only run tests specific for that backend.
+You can use the custom ``--runtime`` switch in pytest to only run tests specific for that backend.

-Here is an example of only running kubernetes-runtime backend tests:
+To run only kubernetes-runtime backend tests, enter:

 .. code-block:: bash

     pytest --runtime kubernetes

-Note!
-For convenience and faster search, all runtime tests are stored in ``tests.runtime`` package.
-You can speed up collection of tests in this case by:
+**NOTE:** For convenience and faster search, all runtime tests are stored in the ``tests.runtime`` package.
+In this case, you can speed up the collection of tests by running:

 .. code-block:: bash